EU LAW & GENDER eCLINIC

 Human Rights Film Festival Zagreb

-She has been also advocating at European and national level for the recognition and legal definition of multiple discrimination.
-On her own initiative, the definition of multiple discrimination is inserted into the Council of Europe Guidelines on Human Rights in Culturally Diverse Societies.
+in 2016, professor Snjezana Vasiljevic was in charge of incorporating the definition of multiple discrimination into the Council of Europe Guidelines on Human Rights in Culturally Diverse Societies.